duckduckgo/duckduckgo-documentation/duckduckhack/cheat-sheets/programming-syntax.md

 ## How Cheat Sheets Work

-Cheat Sheets automatically trigger on when their topic is searched together with words such as "help", "commands", "guide", "reference", and "syntax" (check out the [full list of terms](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm)).
+Cheat Sheets trigger when users search for their topic together with keywords such as "help", "commands", "guide", "reference", and "syntax" (check out the [full list of terms](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm)).
 For example, searching for "regex help" would trigger the Regex Cheat Sheet Instant Answer.

-For more information on how Cheat Sheets trigger, check out the [detailed documentation on Cheat Sheets](#).
+Learn more about [how to trigger your Cheat Sheet](#) in the reference.

 ## Anatomy of a Cheat Sheet